saarol2/PWP/meetings.md

 - examples of fly.io's health/server/logs or so add to the information text

 ### Notes
-Plans for the server deployment: not made yet, but
+Plans for the deployment: not yet locked in, but client could be for managing reservations and auxiliary service sends notifications when needed.

 Be sure that all contribute and understand the work.